ory/docs/docs/hydra/faq.md

 Both Login and Consent Requests have a
 [`request url`](https://github.com/ory/hydra/blob/27dc147a37c1cb98b7beb5428c389545958dd122/consent/types.go#L505)
-which contains the original OAuth2 Authorize URL (e.g.
+which contains the original OAuth2 Authorize URL (for example `/oauth2/auth?client_id=...&your_custom_param=....`)
-`/oauth2/auth?client_id=...&your_custom_param=....`)

 >RequestURL is the original OAuth 2.0 Authorization URL requested by the OAuth 2.0 client.